RainbowMiner/RainbowMiner/README.md

 - MemoryClockBoost: in MHz, set to "*", if you do not want this to be changed
 - CoreClockBoost: in MHz, set to "*", if you do not want this to be changed
 - LockVoltagePoint: in µV set to "*", if you do not want this to be changed or "0", if voltagePoint should be unlocked

+To make it easy to handle names, profiles may be assigned to a devices.
+Just add the device model (see file Config\devices.config.txt for all model names) with "-" to the profile name.
+With this feature, it is very easy to use different overclocking rules for each device under one name.

+Example for a rig, using GTX1070Ti and GTX1060 side by side:

+{
+  "MinMemOC-GTX1060": {
+    "PowerLimit": 75,
+    "ThermalLimit": 70,
+    "MemoryClockBoost": "-500",
+    "CoreClockBoost": "150",
+    "LockVoltagePoint": "*"
+  },
+  "MinMemOC-GTX1070Ti": {
+    "PowerLimit": 82,
+    "ThermalLimit": 80,
+    "MemoryClockBoost": "-500",
+    "CoreClockBoost": "50",
+    "LockVoltagePoint": "*"
+  }
+}

+The name of this exemplary profile is "MinMemOC" - if this name would be put into algorithms.config.txt, for example for algo "X16R", different overclocking settings would be used for the different devices when mining X16R.

 ### Config\autoexec.config.txt